 The greatest challenge facing socialist organizations is learning how not to split.
-A veteran socialist said that in the 1970s.
+A veteran socialist told me that in the 1970s.
 If we had learned this lesson, the socialist left would be much, much larger today.
 But we have not learned it, and we remain relatively tiny.
 Since our primary goal is to grow, we need to examine what are we doing wrong, and what we must do differently.

 The following is a contribution to preventing unproductive conflict that compels comrades to leave socialist organizations.
 It does not apply to productive conflict that clarifies differences and moves things forward.
 And it does not apply to disputes with opportunists whose primary aim is to get their way.

 Long-standing socialists give different reasons for leaving their organization, contributing to the belief that such losses are an individual problem.
 However, too many have left for this to be an individual problem.
 It is a pattern.
 And if we want to change it we need a more useful explanation.

 In theory, socialists welcome conflict as a means to learn and grow.
 Sometimes we manage to do this.
 However, too often, we fall into the classic conflict pattern that predominates under capitalism; we allow minor disagreements to fester or escalate to the point that members leave, followed by a more or less prolonged pissing contest over who was right.
 The failure to resolve the conflict diminishes the organization in size and credibility.

 This same conflict pattern predominates within couples (evidenced by the high rate of separation and divorce), between doctors and patients (evidenced by the high rate of litigation), and I have personally witnessed it repeated in different socialist organizations in different countries over different issues.
 I can only conclude that the problem is systemic to capitalism.